Jonathan R. Macey

 Jonathan R. Macey (born 1955) is an American legal scholar who serves as the Sam Harris Professor of Corporate Law, Corporate Finance and Securities Law at Yale Law School.

-Biography
+Macey is the 4th most cited legal scholar ever in the world in the field of corporate law.

+Early life and education

-Macey earned his B.A. (cum laude) from Harvard University in 1977, and his J.D. from Yale Law School in 1982, where he was article and book review editor of the Yale Law Journal.
+Macey enrolled at Harvard University in 1973 as an undergraduate and earned his B.A., cum laude, from Harvard University in 1977, and his J.D. from Yale Law School in 1982, where he was the article and book review editor of the Yale Law Journal.
 In 1996, Macey received a Ph.D., honoris causa, from the Stockholm School of Economics.

-Following law school, Macey was law clerk to Judge Henry J. Friendly on the U.S. Court of Appeals for the Second Circuit.
+Following law school, Macey was a law clerk to Judge Henry J. Friendly on the U.S. Court of Appeals for the Second Circuit.

+Career

 From 1991 to 2004, Macey was J. DuPratt White Professor of Law, director of the John M. Olin Program in Law and Economics at Cornell Law School, and professor of law and business at Cornell University's Johnson Graduate School of Business.